How can creams treat herpes?

 What are the dosages available? – The cream is available in a strength of 5%, which means there is 5 g of the active ingredient, aciclovir in 100 g of cream.

-How do I apply it? – the cream is applied five times a day for four days to treat cold sores and five days for genital herpes.
+How do I apply it? – the cream is applied five times a day for four days to treat cold sores.
 You can apply it for a total of ten days if you still have symptoms.
 Use the following steps when applying it:

 - Always wash your hands before and after applying aciclovir cream